Most consumers turn to the internet when they’re researching a product or service.

 - Is there a specific sales figure that must be achieved within a target period?

 By knowing the specific details of what the company wants to achieve, both the company and the agency can work together to ensure that the investment matches the goals.
-It’ll also help the agency create realistic projections and tailor their efforts to meet the demands of the company.
+It’ll also help the agency create realistic projections and tailor their efforts to meet the company’s demands.